ibm-cloud-docs/containers/kubernetes-service-cli.md

 <dd>The name or ID of one or more worker nodes.
 Use a space to list multiple worker nodes.
 This value is required.</dd>

 <dt><code>-s</code></dt>
-<dd>{[s_option]}</dd>
+<dd>Do not show the message of the day or update reminders.
+This value is optional.</dd>
 </dl>

 **Example**:
 ```
-{[bxcs]} worker-rm --cluster my_cluster --workers kube-dal10-cr18a61a63a6a94b658596aa93d087aaa9-w1 kube-dal10-cr18a61a63a6a94b658596aa93d087aaa9-w2
+ibmcloud ks worker-rm --cluster my_cluster --workers kube-dal10-cr18a61a63a6a94b658596aa93d087aaa9-w1 kube-dal10-cr18a61a63a6a94b658596aa93d087aaa9-w2
 ```
 {: pre}

 </br>
-### {[bxcs]} worker-update
+### ibmcloud ks worker-update
 {: #cs_worker_update}

 Update worker nodes to apply the latest security updates and patches to the operating system, and to update the Kubernetes version to match the version of the Kubernetes master.
-You can update the master Kubernetes version with the `{[bxcs]} cluster-update` [command](/docs/containers?topic=containers-cli-plugin-kubernetes-service-cli#cs_cluster_update).
+You can update the master Kubernetes version with the `ibmcloud ks cluster-update` [command](/docs/containers?topic=containers-cli-plugin-kubernetes-service-cli#cs_cluster_update).
 The worker node IP address remains the same after the update operation.
 {: shortdesc}

-Running `{[bxcs]} worker-update` can cause downtime for your apps and services.
+Running `ibmcloud ks worker-update` can cause downtime for your apps and services.
 During the update, all pods are rescheduled onto other worker nodes, the worker node is reimaged, and data is deleted if not stored outside the pod.
 To avoid downtime, [ensure that you have enough worker nodes to handle your workload while the selected worker nodes are updating](/docs/containers?topic=containers-update#worker_node).
 {: important}

 You might need to change your YAML files for deployments before you update.
 Review this [release note](/docs/containers?topic=containers-cs_versions) for details.

 ```
-{[bxcs]} worker-update [-f] --cluster CLUSTER --workers WORKER[,WORKER] [-s]
+ibmcloud ks worker-update [-f] --cluster CLUSTER --workers WORKER[,WORKER] [-s]
 ```
 {: pre}